 - CHM 361 - Intro Organic Chm Lab

 An introduction to of experimental organic chemistry with emphasis on fundamental techniques and their application to the preparation and identification of organic compounds.
 6 lab.

-Students engage in a research project in collaboration with a faculty member.
+Students engage in research project in collaboration with a faculty member.

 - CIT 163 - Intro to Programming: C++

 Concepts of software development and maintenance using C++, including syntax of the language, loops, functions, pointers, decision structures, and file processing.
-Proper program desing using object-oriented programming techniques are emphasized.
+Proper program design using object-oriented programming techniques are emphasized.

 - CIT 365 - Database Management

-To understand the logical and physical design of data stored and retrieved from a relationsl database.
+To understand the logical and physical design of data stored and retrieved from a relational database.
 Exposure to distributed databases, database administration and structured query language will also be done.

 - CJ 200 - Intro to Criminal Justice

 This survey course examines the various components of the criminal justice system, including law enforcement, courts, and corrections.
 Students will be introduced to various criminal justice agencies and career possibilities.